peppertech/OracleJETWorkshop2019/part1.md

 Form layout with two select boxes, one for the start year and one for the end year.
 Year generator, generates years.
 Set start date and end date of our timeline.

+1. Start by completely replacing everything in 'my-invoice-timeline-view.html' with the below:

 ```html #button { border: none; }
 <div id="container" class="oj-flex oj-flex-items-padding">
     <oj-form-layout label-edge="top" max-columns="2" direction="row">